apache/tvm-rfcs/rfcs/0027-formalize-documentation-organization.md

 How are tutorials different from how-tos?
 A tutorial is oriented towards the new developer, and focuses on successfully introducing them to the software and community.
-A how-to in contrast focuses on accomplishing a specific task within the context of basic understanding.
-A tutorial helps to onboard, a how-to helps to accomplish a task.
+A how-to, in contrast, focuses on accomplishing a specific task within the context of basic understanding.
+A tutorial helps to onboard; a how-to helps to accomplish a task.

 ### Reference